dell/helm-charts/charts/csi-vxflexos/samples/volumeattributesclass/README.md

 Defines a VolumeAttributesClass with unlimited QoS settings for volumes.

 ### vac-qos.yaml
-Defines a VolumeAttributesClass with specific QoS limits:
+Defines a VolumeAttributesClass with specific QoS limits.
-- iopsLimit: 500
-- bandwidthLimitInKbps: 1024

 ### pvc-with-vac.yaml
 Sample PersistentVolumeClaim that references a VolumeAttributesClass.